ZhuofanShen/Rosetta-Enzyme-Design-Pipeline/scripts-design/README.md

 Execute this command in a terminal on your computer.
 Make staples across chain A and chain B
+Make sure CPG2-AB_pAaF-product.xls is in the current directory, and then
-> python sftp_best_decoys.py /home/NetID/RosettaMatch-FastDesign-Pipeline/designs/CPG2_pAaF/CPG2-AB_pAaF-product -u NetID -p password -s 1
+> python /path/to/sftp_best_decoys.py /path/to/RosettaMatch-FastDesign-Pipeline/designs/CPG2_pAaF/CPG2-AB_pAaF-product -u NetID -p password -s 1

 or make staples within chain A
+Make sure CPG2-A_pAaF-product.xls is in the current directory, and then
-> python sftp_best_decoys.py /home/NetID/RosettaMatch-FastDesign-Pipeline/designs/CPG2_pAaF/CPG2-A_pAaF-product -u NetID -p password -s 1
+> python /path/to/sftp_best_decoys.py /path/to/RosettaMatch-FastDesign-Pipeline/designs/CPG2_pAaF/CPG2-A_pAaF-product -u NetID -p password -s 1

 **Take a look of the Rosetta-designed models, manually revert those irrelevant mutations.**